 Special Regeneration Area (SRA)

-A SRA is an area in an Irish city which was selected for this incentive by the Department of Finance.
+An SRA is an area in an Irish city which was selected for this incentive by the Department of Finance.
 See the local authority websites to find maps which show the SRAs in each city:

-A property can be a house, apartment, shop or any kind of structure and can include all or part of a property.
+A property can be a house, apartment, shop, or any kind of structure, and can include all, or part, of a property.